simonpoole/mapsplit/README.md

                           and '%z' that will be replaced with the tile zoom level.
     -p,--polygon <arg>    only save tiles that intersect or lie within the given polygon file.
-    -s,--size <arg>       n,w,r the size for the node-, way- and relation maps to use (should be at least twice the number of IDs).
+    -s,--size <arg>       n,w,r the initial size for the node-, way- and relation maps to use (should be at least twice the number of IDs).
 If not supplied, defaults will be used.
     -t,--timing           output timing information